otaneto/otaneto/README.md

 ### Hi there!
 My name is Otacílio aka Ota 😎

-- Front-end developer, currently working with ⚛React and Vue.js 💚!
+- Front-end developer, currently working with Vue.js 💚 and reviewing ⚛React!

-- 🌱 I am also interested in mobile development, so I am learning Flutter.

 - 📫 You can find me on:
   - LinkedIn: https://www.linkedin.com/in/otaneto/